TheRealJake12/Kade-Engine-Community/README.md

 - [gaminbottomtext](https://github.com/gaminbottomtext) also epic fren that helped with notesplashes.
 He has disappeared.

-- [yakY](https://twitter.com/yak_yyy) person that made the mouse icon specifically for the engine. (epico)

 - [AhmedxRNMD](https://twitter.com/AhmedxRNMD_) - Made the volume sounds.

-- [discord server for this project](https://discord.gg/G2jJ8RfWtm) thanks for joining if you do.
+- [discord server for this mod](https://discord.gg/PYqRwbD4es) thanks for joining if you do.